Justice for Abu Ghraib

 Historic Trial in Al Shimari v.
 CACI (2024)

-In 2008, the Center for Constitutional Rights filed a federal lawsuit on behalf of Iraqi torture survivors against U.S.-based government contractor CACI Premier Technology, Inc. On April 15, 2024, after nearly 16 years and more than 20 dismissal attempts by CACI, the case proceeded to trial in federal court in Alexandria, Virginia.
-The final in a series of cases, Al Shimari v.
-CACI is a rare opportunity for some measure of accountability for the egregious harms suffered by Iraqis after the U.S. invasion in 2003.
-In fact, this was the first lawsuit where victims of U.S. post-9/11 torture had their day in court.
+In 2008, the Center for Constitutional Rights filed a federal lawsuit on behalf of Iraqi torture survivors against U.S.-based government contractor CACI Premier Technology, Inc. After nearly 16 years and more than 20 attempts by CACI to have it dismissed, the case proceeded to trial in April 2024 in federal court in Alexandria, Virginia.
+The jury was unable to reach a unanimous verdict and the case proceeded to trial for a second time, beginning in October.

 More about Al Shimari v.
 CACI

-The federal lawsuit alleges that CACI participated in a conspiracy to commit unlawful conduct including torture and war crimes at Abu Ghraib prison, where it was hired by the U.S. to provide interrogation services.
+The federal lawsuit alleges that CACI participated in a conspiracy to commit unlawful conduct, including torture and war crimes at Abu Ghraib prison, where it was hired by the U.S. to provide interrogation services.
 The plaintiffs were all held at the “hard site,” an area of the Abu Ghraib prison where the most severe techniques were used in 2003-2004.

-The case is filed in the Eastern District of Virginia, where CACI is headquartered, and brought under the Alien Tort Statute (ATS).
+The case was filed in the Eastern District of Virginia, where CACI is headquartered, and brought under the Alien Tort Statute (ATS).
 This U.S. law from 1789 allows non-citizens who have been subjected to well-established violations of international law, such as torture and cruel treatment, to bring a case in U.S. federal court, including against a U.S. corporation, when there is a sufficient connection to the United States.
 The lawsuit alleges that CACI is liable for conspiracy to commit cruel, inhuman, or degrading treatment, torture, and war crimes, and for aiding and abetting these acts.
-The plaintiffs are seeking compensatory and punitive damages.
+The plaintiffs sought compensatory and punitive damages.

 Trial – Resources